TRI Faculty include TRM Master Trainers, CRM Master Trainers and Training Facilitators.

 Jessica M. Karas, M.A., LMFT

 Jessica M. Karas, a licensed Marriage & Family Therapist, received her Masters in Marriage Family Therapy at Argosy University in San Diego and her B.A. in Psychology at San Diego State University.
 Ms. Karas completed her internship hours at Bay Recovery Center and Alvarado Parkway Institute in San Diego.
-Jessica is a facilitator at the Trauma Resiliency Model trainings and assisted the director with a conference in Nairobi, Kenya for community activists from 17 African nations working to end female genital mutilation.
+Jessica is a facilitator at the Trauma Resiliency Model and the Community Resiliency Model trainings and assisted the director with a conference in Nairobi, Kenya for community activists from 17 African nations working to end female genital mutilation.
 She also facilitated at a training at Children's Hospital in Los Angeles.
 Ms. Karas has a private practice in San Diego, California, specializing in helping individuals, couples and families.
 Ms. Karas was the featured therapist in two episodes of Intervention, an A&E television reality series.

 Joel Andres, LMFT